 A. For animals that a veterinarian treats, the veterinarian shall prepare a legibly written record that accurately and thoroughly reflects the treatment provided.
+Veterinary records serve as the basis for planning patient care and as a means of communicating among members of the veterinary practice.
+The record shall be kept in a manner that allows any veterinarian, by reading the record, to proceed with the care and treatment of the patient and allows the Board or other agency to determine the advice and treatment recommended and performed.
 At a minimum, the veterinarian's record shall include the following information, as applicable: